csarraud/ShinobiWeapon/README.md

     - Minato's Kunai : works exactly like basic kunai, but has a special power.
 Look in this direction after you threw it, then press the first power key bind and you'll be teleported to this position.
     - Shuriken : this shuriken hasn't special power, just throw it on mob to inflict damage.

+- Sword-like weapons :
+	- Jashin Scythe : no special power for the moment.

 - Recipes :
     - Basic Kunai recipe
     - For the moment, Minato's Kunai can't be crafted